jeffreyadams/atlasofliegroups-docs/tutorial/induction/real_induction.rst

 Now that we have a real parabolic subgroup of :math:`G`, let's compute an induced representation.
-First we need to choose and write down a representation, i.e., a parameter, for the Levi factor :math:`L`.
+First we need to choose and write down a representation, i.e., a parameter, for the Levi subgroup :math:`L`.
 For example, let's take the trivial representation::